kubesphere/website/content/en/docs/application-store/built-in-apps/mysql-app.md

 link title: "Deploy MySQL"
 weight: 14260
 ---
 [MySQL](https://www.mysql.com/) is an open-source relational database management system (RDBMS), which uses the most commonly used database management language - Structured Query Language (SQL) for database management.
-It provides a fully managed database service to deploy cloud-native applications using the world’s most popular open-source database.
+It provides a fully managed database service to deploy cloud-native applications using the world's most popular open-source database.

 This tutorial walks you through an example of deploying MySQL from the App Store of KubeSphere.